veroxy/project/README.md

 Improvements made to this script by Bob (https://github.com/rjw1)

 A very simple script that creates a new directory and pulls in my boilerplate repo.
+If you would like to use this script with your own boilerplate, just change the URL on `line 25` to point to your boilerplates repo.

 ## Usage